Note: This unit version is currently under review and is subject to change!

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 2)

-There will be six practical assignments, conducted during tutorial classes from weeks 4 to 10, plus a three hour final exam.
-There will be three practical assignments on fermentation and three on distlllation.
+There will be six practical assignments, conducted during tutorial classes from weeks 4 to 10, a general quiz in week 11 plus a three hour final exam.
+There will be three practical assignments on fermentation and three on distilllation.

 Fermentation practical assignments will test: